Table of Contents_

-For budget-conscious tech fiends, this is the cheapest option as it requires no additional equipment.
+This is the cheapest option for budget-conscious tech fiends as it requires no additional equipment.
 You’ll simply need to access the Control Panel (for Windows) or System Preferences (for Macs) to enable printer sharing on the network.
-However, if the host computer is offline the printer will no longer be accessible wirelessly.
+However, the printer will no longer be accessible wirelessly if the host computer is offline.

 Opting for Bluetooth can give you that wireless freedom while bypassing wireless network connectivity.

 Depending on the computers you’re using, opting for Bluetooth can give you that wireless freedom while bypassing wireless network connectivity — which can be an issue for older printers.
 To upgrade your printer to Bluetooth, you’ll need to purchase a Bluetooth adapter which usually comes with a dongle that connects to your computer, and a receiver that connects to the printer.